estev-o/electric-skateboard-diy/README.md

 # DIY Electric Skateboard Project

 ## Current state
-🚧 Project in progress – starting research and component selection. 🚧
+✅ First version working – hub motor, ESC and battery already mounted and tested.
+The board runs, turns, and has been tested in a first ride.
+Still missing: proper charger and external cover for daily use.

 ## Introduction
 In this project, I'll attempt to make an electric skateboard from scratch.
-My goal is to improve my hardware skills while creating something that can resist harsh weather and wear over time.
+My goal is to improve my hardware skills while creating something that can resist wear over time.
 It's also really important that I try to piece everything together, not only following instructions or pre-made kits.

 I will document my process in the **`diary/`** directory, where I'll share every step, challenge and lesson learned during the build.

-Other directories will work as extra information, useful for the project.
+Other directories will provide extra information for the project:
-- **`components/`** → In-depth documentation of the parts I choose and use.
 - **`media/`** → Photos and videos that visually represent the progress.